boujois/courses/getting_started.md

 ##Perform Updates

 It's always a good idea to perform regular updates on any server.
-Since this instance is built from an AMI (Amazon Machine Image) the software will always be slightly out of date.
+Since this instance is built from an AMI (Amazon Machine Image) the software (and security updates) will always be slightly out of date.
 Upon login you will see a message like this:

     174 packages can be updated.
     88 updates are security updates.